ALanMAttano/PrecisionUV/README.md

 ## 🤝 Contribute

 Do you have any ideas for new features?
 Need a 64 or 128-division version?
 Want to localize fonts or add colorblind-safe variants?
 Open an issue or submit a PR.
-PrecisionUV is built by designers, for designers.
+UV-Checker-Grid is built by designers, for designers.

 ---